 Learn more about the different types of cloud computing here.

 52% of organizations experience better security in the cloud than on-premise IT environments, according to a recent McAfee report.

-Security often falls under the responsibility of your CSP, where they have more resources available to dedicate to securing the infrastructure.
+Security often falls under the responsibility of your MSP, where they have more resources available to dedicate to securing the infrastructure.
 (Most companies must still protect their own data in the cloud.)